tensorpack/tensorpack/docs/tutorial/tf-queue.md

 This is now automatically handled by tensorpack trainers already (unless you used the demo ``SimpleTrainer``), see [Trainer](trainer.md) for details.

-TensorFlow is providing staging interface which may further improve the speed.
+TensorFlow provides staging interface which will further improve the speed in the future.
 This is [issue#140](https://github.com/ppwwyyxx/tensorpack/issues/140).

 You can also avoid `feed_dict` by using TensorFlow native operators to read data, which is also